-- a) Identify the aim- The first step in developing a personal growth plan is thinking about what we really want.
+- a.
+Identify the aim- The first step in developing a personal growth plan is thinking about what we really want.
 Once we have a clear outcome in mind for our personal growth, we must think about the reasons behind the goal.
-At first glance, we may think it is just because we want to feel better about ourselves and we are trying to find ways to build ourselves up. - b) Find our Obstacles or Opportunity- Many people see challenges as obstacles that are keeping them away from their personal growth, but in reality, they are actually opportunities.
-Take a look at what we perceive as roadblocks on our path and see how we can either remove them or reframe and use them to get us closer to our objectives. - c) Get the tools and coaching we need- It is okay to accept that we cannot create a personal growth plan all on our own.
-Many of the world's most successful people turn to external tools and strategies when they embark on their path to personal growth. - d) Make a clear plan- There is more to personal growth than simply setting goals and then working hard to achieve them.
-Many of us suffer from inner conflicts that lead to e) Keep track of personal growth- Keeping track of our personal growth plan in our head is difficult and it is easy to make slight changes and adjustments that keep us from achieving our goals.
+At first glance, we may think it is just because we want to feel better about ourselves and we are trying to find ways to build ourselves up. - b.
+Find our Obstacles or Opportunity- Many people see challenges as obstacles that are keeping them away from their personal growth, but in reality, they are actually opportunities.
+Take a look at what we perceive as roadblocks on our path and see how we can either remove them or reframe and use them to get us closer to our objectives. - c.
+Get the tools and coaching we need- It is okay to accept that we cannot create a personal growth plan all on our own.
+Many of the world's most successful people turn to external tools and strategies when they embark on their path to personal growth. - Make a clear plan- There is more to personal growth than simply setting goals and then working hard to achieve them.
+Many of us suffer from inner conflicts that lead to self-sabotage.
+We must first unlock these conflicts and get ourselves into alignment before we can take the next step toward our personal growth goals.
+Once we are aligned, we will find ourselves taking action that leads to success. - a.
+Keep track of personal growth- Keeping track of our personal growth plan in our head is difficult and it is easy to make slight changes and adjustments that keep us from achieving our goals.
 When we write it down, we have visual proof of our original plan and we can review it.
 Writing down our plan and tracking our progress also helps us to increase focus and limit distractions.